 Internships are generally useful in the Public Sector, but may vary in relevance depending on which sub-sector you wish to pursue.
-It is worth doing your own research on which areas and roles you are interested in, and performing an internship search on the Career Zone website or a relevant job site, a list of which can be found in the side bar.
+It is worth doing your own research on which areas and roles you are interested in, and performing an internship search on Handshake which houses all of the vacancies notified to Career Zone, or a relevant job site.
+(A list of these can be found in the side bar).

 The Foreign and Commonwealth Office have a variety of work experience placements that are excellent experience and may help you work out whether the Public Sector is right for you.
 They are awarded on merit, and are targeted towards individuals from under-represented groups.
 More information can be found here.

-A postgraduate qualification is unlikely to be necessary in most roles, and is only relevant to specific niche areas.
+A postgraduate qualification is not always necessary, and is sometimes only relevant to specific niche areas.

-If you are particularly interested in a certain area, it is worth finding a course that relates to it and considering it as an option.
+If you do have a particular interest, it is worth finding a course that relates to it and considering it as an option.

 For an example of this, see the interview with Phoebe Topping, who studied an MA in Health Policy, Planning and Financing before entering the Civil Service Fast Stream and working in the Department of Health.

 Extra-curricular activities are hugely important to any job search, and can really make you stand out in comparison to other graduates.